PrincetonUniversity/cuOrbit/README.md

 ## License

-GPLv3 is in discussion with R White.
+GPLv3 was discussed with R White and was chosen to be consistent with his open source sharing of the code.

 ## Financial Support